Integral Worldview

-Charles Taylor argued in his seminal work, Sources of the Self: The Making of the Modern Identity (1989) that our contemporary cultural landscape is characterized by a profound tension between modern and postmodern worldviews.
+Charles Taylor argued in his seminal work, Sources of the Self: The Making of the Modern Identity (1989), that our contemporary cultural landscape is characterized by a profound tension between modern and postmodern worldviews.

 Hedlund and de Witt define worldview as “the inescapable, overarching systems of meaning and meaning-making that inform how humans interpret, enact, and co-create reality."
 They are the fundamental ‘lenses’ through which humans see and filter reality.
 A worldview is "the fundamental cognitive orientation of an individual or society encompassing the whole of the individual's or society's knowledge, culture, and point of view."

 Worldviews interface with people’s perceptions of global issues like climate change in ways that are profound, persistent, and frequently overlooked.
-Worldviews not only tend to shape how individuals perceive particular issues and their potential solutions, they also tend to influence their willingness to partake in, or politically support, such solutions.
+Worldviews not only tend to shape how individuals perceive particular issues and their potential solutions, but they also tend to influence their willingness to partake in, or politically support, such solutions.

 Since worldviews are a fundamental part of individuals’ identities, people may react defensively, or even with hostility, when their underlying assumptions and beliefs about reality are called into question—reacting as if they themselves were threatened (Brown et al., 2008).